Money Tree Winter Care: Light, Water, Placement, Dormancy & More!

 Using a humidifier is the easiest and most convenient way of increasing the humidity inside your house.

-Other than that, you can place your money tree on a pebble tray.
-You can create a pebble tray by placing some pebbles on a tray and filling it with water.
+You can also place your money tree on a pebble tray.
+You can create a pebble tray by placing some pebbles on it and filling it with water.
 As the water evaporates, it adds moisture around your money tree.

-Another easy way of increasing the humidity for your money tree is to relocate it to the bathroom, kitchen, or basement.
-These rooms usually have higher humidity levels than other rooms of your house.
+Another easy way to increase your money tree’s humidity is to relocate it to the bathroom, kitchen, or basement.
+These rooms usually have higher humidity levels than other rooms in your house.

-Grouping your money tree with other plants or keeping it near an aquarium are some of the different ways of adding humidity to your plant.
+Grouping your money tree with other plants or keeping it near an aquarium are different ways of adding humidity to your plant.

-We know that the intensity and duration of light reduce during winter, and this is the main reason why your plants become dormant during this time.
+We know that the intensity and duration of light reduce during winter, which is the main reason your plants become dormant during this time.

-However, keeping the money tree in a low light area for a prolonged period can invite many problems to the plant.
+However, keeping the money tree in a low-light area for a prolonged period can cause many problems for the plant.

 You should find a spot for your money tree where it gets a good amount of light.
 You can consider replacing the money tree under the direct sun for some time in the winter.

-You need to consider one more point while placing your money tree to protect it from cold drafts and frost.
+You must consider one more point while placing your money tree to protect it from cold drafts and frost.
 If your money tree is placed near a window that gets any of these, you must move the plant away or close the window.

 Final words